discourse/discourse/docs/INSTALL-digital-ocean.md

 The [Discourse Docker Image][dd] makes it easy to set up Discourse on a cloud server.
 We will use [Digital Ocean][do], although these steps will work on other similar services.

 This guide assumes that you have no knowledge of Ruby/Rails or Linux shell.
-Feel free to skip steps you are comfortable with.

 # Create New Digital Ocean Droplet

+[Sign up for Digital Ocean][do], update billing info, then begin creating your new cloud server (Droplet).

 Discourse requires a minimum of 1 GB RAM, however **2 GB RAM is strongly recommended**.
 We'll use "discourse" as the Hostname.